OpenActiveSA/newopen/database/README.md

 └── is_public (boolean)
 ```

-Your database is now ready for the Open Active tennis booking system! 🎾
+Your database is now ready for the Open Farm tennis booking system! 🎾